Brand claims show ‘terrible behaviour towards women tolerated’ – Channel 4 boss

 “But what is clear to me is that terrible behaviour towards women was historically tolerated in our industry.

-“And the clips as well provide a rather very shocking jolt when ones realises what appeared on air not that long ago.”
+“And the clips as well provide a rather very shocking jolt when one realises what appeared on air not that long ago.”

 Ms Mahon said the behaviour was “less prevalent now” but recognised it was still a problem and something broadcasters must all confront.